Whether you’re looking to hire a ghostwriter for business or a memoir, take your time finding the right person for you.

 The relationship between you and your ghostwriter is clearly a business one.
 There’s a contract spelling out expectations, scope, and who is responsible for what.
 And then there’s the personal relationship.

 It’s worth taking your time to find the right person because you don’t want to have to restart a project with someone new.
 Time is an investment in your decision-making process.
-Arrange to meet your potential writing partner over Hangouts or Skype.
+Arrange to meet your potential writing partner via video.

 Finding your ghostwriter is work.
 But it will save you time in the long run.